 I’m attending online: How do I log in on the day of the event?

 Online attendees will click on the Zoom Event link provided to view the C&PE 2.0 live stream.
+You will need to have a Zoom account in order to log in.

 Do I need to download or install any software to be able to attend this event online?